 - Used Cooking Oil – Waste oil from a deep fryer, frying pan, or wok (no material from grease traps).

-- Used Motor Oil, Oil Filters and Antifreeze - Do not mix together; dispose empty containers in the trash.
+- Used Motor Oil, Oil Filters, and Antifreeze - Do not mix together; dispose of empty containers in the trash.
 No brake fluids.

 - Yard Waste – 10-bag maximum at recycling centers.
 Plastic bags are prohibited.
 Larger amounts and pick-up truckloads of yard waste are only accepted at the Piney Church Road Mulch Facility.
 Stumps and bamboo are not accepted.